percona/k8spg-docs/docs/monitor-kubernetes.md

             Optionally, check the rest of the file and make changes.
 For example, if you plan to gather metrics for Nodes with the Prometheus node exporter, set the `prometheus-node-exporter.enabled` option to `true`.

-         2. Run the following command to install the Operator.
+         2. Run the following command to install the Victoria Metrics kubernetes monitoring stack.
 The `vm-k8s` value is the Release name.
 You can use a different name.
 Replace the `<namespace>` placeholder with your value.
 The Namespace must be the same as the Namespace for the Secret and ConfigMap.

              ```
              $ kubectl apply -f values.yaml -n <namespace>